keidarcy/studious-lamp-blog/content/posts/improving-dx-and-reducing-sre-toil-with-typescript-terraform-infrastructure.md

 +++
-title = 'How We Improved Developer Experience and Reduced SRE Toil by Migrating to TypeScript-Based Infrastructure' description = 'How we empowered developers to manage cloud infrastructure by migrating from Terraform to CDKTF, reducing SRE toil through TypeScript and automated PR workflows.' date = 2024-12-17T09:21:51+09:00
+title = 'Improving DX and Reducing SRE Toil with TypeScript Terraform Infrastructure' description = 'How we empowered developers to manage cloud infrastructure by migrating from Terraform to CDKTF, reducing SRE toil through TypeScript and automated PR workflows.' date = 2024-12-17T09:21:51+09:00
 +++